malteos/aspect-document-similarity/README.md

 ## Experiments

-To reproduce our experiments, follow these steps:
+To reproduce our experiments, follow these steps (if you just want to train and test the models, skip the first two steps):

 ### Prepare